-It is a great story, and the success of the Memorial Scrolls Trust (MST) under Ruth Shaffer is a great achievementacross 40 years.
+It is a great story, and the success of the Memorial Scrolls Trust (MST) under Ruth Shaffer’s supervision is a great achievement that spanned 40 years.
 But it is much more than a story, and it is much more than any achievement.
-It is a key toopening a door to a whole aspect of Jewish life.
+It is a key to opening a door to a whole aspect of Jewish life.

-For most congregations who received a Scroll, it was the most powerful symbol of the Holocaust that was intheir midst.
-Its presence in their congregation acknowledged that they associated themselves with the Holocaust, while having been spared being touched by the life long trauma of those who endured and of thosewho somehow survived.
+For most congregations who received a scroll, it was the most powerful symbol of the Holocaust that was in their midst.
+Its presence in their congregation acknowledged that they associated themselves with the Holocaust while having been spared being touched by this atrocity and the lifelong trauma of those who endured and of those who somehow survived.

-The Czech Memorial Scrolls were celebrated on their arrival, and after the euphoria of the ceremonies thatwelcomed them into their new congregation, they then became part of the everyday life of the congregation.
-Synagogue life got back to normal, and the congregation got on with the things that congregations get on with.
+The Czech Memorial Scrolls were celebrated on their arrival.
+After the euphoria of the ceremonies that welcomed them into their new congregation, they became part of the everyday life of the congregation.
+Synagogue life returned to normal, and the congregation went on with the things that congregations typically do.

-They missed out on the benefit of having been joined to the legacy that came with their Scroll, and all it couldtell them about the sort of Europe from which most of them had come; a version of their own personal history that had been confused and often lost in the turmoil of emigrating from an oppressed life in Old Europe to alife with more opportunity in Britain or the Americas, Australia, South Africa, and, of course, Israel.
-Theymissed out on the benefit of being able to involve the children in their religion schools in an approach to the Holocaust that would interest them because they could identify with some of the children who had to face the Holocaust, and they could picture a place somewhere in Europe that was special to them.
+They missed out on the benefit of having been part of the legacy that came with their scroll and all it could tell them about the sort of Europe from which most of them had come; a version of their own personal history that had been confused and often lost in the turmoil of emigrating from an oppressed life in Old Europe to a life with more opportunity in Britain, the Americas, Australia, South Africa, or, of course, Israel.
+They missed out on the benefit of being able to involve the children in their religious schools in an approach to the Holocaust that would interest them, because they could identify with some of the children who had to face the Holocaust, and they could picture a place somewhere in Europe that was special to them.

 And then there are our children or grandchildren.